Roshan-Metrix/Calculator_app/README.md

 This is a simple calculator web application built using HTML, CSS (with Tailwind CSS), and vanilla JavaScript.

+## Live Page

+You can view the live version of the calculator app [here](https://neptech-roshan.github.io/Calculator_app/).

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, division